videojs/video.js/CONTRIBUTING.md

 1. If your issue is with a particular video.js plugin or subproject, please open an issue against that project.
 See [list of some potential other projects above](#other-repositories-where-issues-could-be-filed)

-1. Use the [GitHub issue search](https://github.com/videojs/video.js/issues) &mdash; check if the issue has already been reported.
+2. Use the [GitHub issue search](https://github.com/videojs/video.js/issues) — check if the issue has already been reported.

-1. Check if the issue has already been fixed &mdash; try to reproduce it using the latest `master` branch in the repository.
+3. Check if the issue has already been fixed — try to reproduce it using the latest `master` branch in the repository.

-1. Isolate the problem &mdash; **create a [reduced test case](https://css-tricks.com/reduced-test-cases/)** with a live example.
+4. Isolate the problem — **create a [reduced test case](https://css-tricks.com/reduced-test-cases/)** with a live example.
 You can possibly use [this JSBin example](http://jsbin.com/axedog/edit) as a starting point -- don't forget to update it to the videojs version you use.

-1. Answer all questions in the [issue template][].
+5. Answer all questions in the [issue template][].
 The questions in the issue template are designed to try and provide the maintainers with as much information possible to minimize back-and-forth to get the issue resolved.

 A good bug report should be as detailed as possible, so that others won't have to follow up for the essential details.